AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

   }
 ```

 When the internal-dpl-aod-reader receives the request to fill a given table `tablename` it searches in the provided `InputDirector` for the corresponding `InputDescriptor` and proceeds as defined there.
-However, if there is no corresponding `InputDescriptor` it falls back to the information provided by the `resfiles` and `fileregex` options of the `InputDirector` and uses the `tablename` as `treename`.
+However, if there is no corresponding `InputDescriptor` it falls back to the information provided by the `resfiles` and `fileregex` options of the `InputDirector` and uses `O2tablename` as `treename`.

 #### Some practical comments

-The `json-file` option allows to setup the reading of tables in a rather
+The `aod-reader-json` option allows to setup the reading of tables in a rather
 flexible way.
 Here a few presumably practical cases are discussed:

   1. Let's assume a case where data from tables `tableA` and `tableB` need to
 be processed together.
 Table `tableA` was previously saved as tree `tableA` to
-files `tableAResults_x.root`, where `x` is a number and `tableB` was saved as
+files `tableAResults_n.root`, where `n` is a number and `tableB` was saved as
-tree `tableB` to `tableBResults_x.root`.
+tree `tableB` to `tableBResults_n.root`.
 The following json-file could be used
 to read these tables:

 ```csh